soapdog/patchfox/src/packages/githubIntegration/docs/README.md

 # githubIntegration Package

-The githubIntegration package adds menu entries to check the source on github.
+The `githubIntegration` package adds menu entries to check the source on GitHub.